Nafiuli131/self-updating-spring-launcher/README.md

 The old application process will be terminated.

-The new JAR will replace app.jar.
+The new JAR will replace app.jar

 Then start the application app.jar and you'll see the app.jar is created in the directory